Interview: "Communication helps researchers network and ensures their work doesn’t go unnoticed"

 September 23rd, 2025

-In this interview, iC3 communication, policy and grant support manager Till Bruckner reflects on his role, his research on geoengineering in the Arctic, and his passion for using science and communication to drive impactful change.
+In this interview, iC3 communication, policy and grant support manager Till Bruckner talks about his passion for using science and communication to drive impactful change.

 Can you describe yourself briefly and what you are doing at iC3?